SNmcdarby1/Kitenge/README.md

 ### 3.Overview
 -------------

- -  A user friendly site that shows diversity of african fashion that is beging to emerge into our modern culture.
+ -  A user friendly site that shows diversity of african modern culture designs.
-  With images and ideas that can be implenented into the fashion and design in this modern age.
+  With images and ideas that can be implenented into the modern fashion design.
+This site is to
-    - Making sure that the necessary pages are woking
+    - Make sure that the necessary pages are woking
-    - Creating an update of the program and images to meet the clients needs
+    - Create an update of the program and images to meet the clients needs
-    - Updating our knowledge in a user friendly site
+    - Update our knowledge in a user friendly site
-    - Making the software easily accessible to the user by designing our site in responsive devices such as a mobile phone.
+    - Make  the software easily accessible to the user by designing our site in responsive devices such as a mobile phone.
-    - checking our performance
+    - check our performance
-    - Getting feedback information from our users
+    - Get feedback information from our users
-    - Displaying modern images in our pages that will capture different demographics
+    - Display modern images in our pages that will capture different demographics designers.

 ### 4.Description
 --------------------